 3. Artist.

-His first exhibition was held in 1891, and he received his first serious art review after presenting Tiger in the tropical storm (Surprised).
+His first exhibition was held in 1891, and he received his first serious art review after presenting Tiger in the Tropical Storm (Surprised).

 4. Date.

-The painting belonged to the year 1910.
+The Dream painting belonged to the year 1910.

 5. Provenance

-Henri produced around twenty-six versions of the jungle theme, and it really attributed him with confidence.
+Henri Rousseau produced around twenty-six versions of the jungle theme, and it really attributed him with confidence.
 Now all of them except the painting Surprised were painted in the short period between 1904-10.
 Notably, after each successive picture, his style became better, and there was an advanced quality of composition and imagination.
-The Dream included this perfection as the palette included fifty distinct shades of green, according to a colour analyst Ardengo Soffici.
+The Dream included this perfection as the palette included fifty distinct shades of green, according to color analyst Ardengo Soffici.

-On 2nd September 1910, Henri died of blood poisoning just after an exhibition of The Dream by Ardengo Soffici, Ambroise Vollard, Serge Fearat, Helene d’Oettingen and others.
+On 2nd September 1910, Henri died of blood poisoning just after an exhibition of The Dream by Ardengo Soffici, Ambroise Vollard, Serge Fearat, Helene d’Oettingen, and others.

 6. Location.